 Homeschooling is legal in every province and territory in Canada.
 You can homeschool in Nova Scotia with little hassle.
 Here’s what you need to know to get started homeschooling in Nova Scotia.

-All children ages 6 – 16 (re: Amendment to Education Act Regulations, Section 3(1)) must be registered for homeschooling in Nova Scotia by September 20th of the coming school year.
+All children ages 5 – 16 must be registered for homeschooling in Nova Scotia by September 20th of the coming school year.
 If you’re pulling your child out of public school and starting mid-year, this date doesn’t apply.
-You may register your child for Primary as long as s/he will reach the age of 5 by December 31st of the year you are registering, or you may wait until your child is turning 6 years old.
 Your registration must include:

 “in the case of previous public school experience, the last grade level attained; in the case of previous home education experience, the program level of and estimated equivalent public school grade level; and identification of the proposed home education program” (Regulations Section 39 (2))

-The program description boxes are specifically on the second and third pages are for those homeschoolers designing their own program of study or for homeschoolers using a different commercial curriculum for each subject (simply list each one in the corresponding subject box).
+The program description boxes on the second and third pages are for those homeschoolers designing their own program of study or for homeschoolers using a different commercial curriculum for each subject (simply list each one in the corresponding subject box).
 You may design your own list of subjects and do not have to adhere to the examples listed.
-If you are using a single commercially available curriculum (i.e. Sonlight, Tapestry of Grace, The Well-Trained Mind), simply fill out the form up to the subject boxes on the second page.
-If you are registering your child for the first time, the Ministry will demand a copy of your child’s birth certificate, so you may want to include one with your registration.
+If you are using a single commercially available curriculum (e.g. Sonlight, Tapestry of Grace, The Well-Trained Mind), simply fill out the form up to and including the second page.
+If you are registering your child for the first time, the Department of Education will demand a copy of your child’s birth certificate, so you may want to include one with your registration.

 What about curriculum?